honest-todd/IoT-ids/README.md

 Implementation
 -------------------
-This project contains two command-line scripts with the intent of propagating Bluetooth packets from Wireshark to Kismet for processing.
+This project contains a command-line script with the power to propagating Bluetooth packets from Wireshark to Kismet for processing.
 First, packets are captured through Wireshark.
 Then the resulting packets are exported into a directory and processed by Kismet.
 THe script handles all of the validation process and among other functionalities, alerts the user if any malicious activity has been reported when processing a capture file.
 This alert will be issued via the Kismet browser interface, where an admin can visualize aspects of their current session.

 Original Developers